Korea under Japanese rule: Economy

 From the late 1920s and into the 1930s, particularly during the tenure of Japanese Governor-General Kazushige Ugaki, concentrated efforts were made to build up the industrial base in Korea.
 This was especially true in the areas of heavy industry, such as chemical plants and steel mills, and munitions production.
 The Japanese military felt it would be beneficial to have production closer to the source of raw materials and closer to potential front lines for a future war with China.

 Lee Young-hoon, a professor at Seoul National University states that less than 10% of arable land actually came under Japanese control and rice was normally traded, not robbed.
 He also insists that Koreans' knowledge about the era under Japanese rule is mostly made up by later educators.
 Many of Lee's arguments, however, have been contested.

-Alleyne Ireland, a British author, referred to conditions in Korea under Japanese rule in 1926.
-He wrote in his book The New Korea, "looking forward from 1910, one thing was clear where many things were obscure, namely that Japan, having decided to make Korea part of her Empire, would deem the permanence of her occupation to be a major element of her national policy, to be held intact, at whatever cost, against internal revolt or foreign intrigue.
+In his book, The New Korea, British author Alleyne Ireland referred to conditions in Korea under Japanese rule in 1926.Looking forward from 1910, one thing was clear where many things were obscure, namely that Japan, having decided to make Korea part of her Empire, would deem the permanence of her occupation to be a major element of her national policy, to be held intact, at whatever cost, against internal revolt or foreign intrigue.

 The Japanese refer with pride to their effective protection of life and property throughout a country but recently overrun by bandits, to the enormous increase during the past fifteen years in every branch of production, with its connotation of increased employment for Koreans, to the constantly mounting number of Koreans appointed to the government service are facts, that cannot be gainsaid.
-However, the Korean nationalists attribute to them a sinister significance."
+However, the Korean nationalists attribute to them a sinister significance.